Zucchini and Tomato Puree

 Zucchini and Tomato Puree for baby.

-This homemade purée can be stored in an airtight container in the fridge for up to 2 days.
-It can also be frozen.
 It’s a good idea to use baby food freezer trays/ice cube trays for freezing individual portions, so that you have them available at the ready.
 Remember to be food safe when freezing, defrosting and reheating baby’s food.

-Happy puréeing,
+Happy pureeing,

 Chloe x

-Zucchini and Tomato Puree.
+Zucchini and Tomato Puree

 Author: Chloe